On optimizing discrete Morse functions: Review of lexicographic discrete Morse functions

 \section{Review of lexicographic discrete Morse functions}

-This section briefly reviews the lexicographic discrete Morse function from [BH] for poset order complexes, in preparation for Section ~\ref{lex}.
-We also give an optimal lexicographic discrete Morse function on the weak order for the symmetric group, yielding a short new proof of a result from [EW] that every interval in the weak order for the symmetric group is a ball or a sphere of a specified dimension.
+This section briefly reviews lexicographic discrete Morse functions for poset order complexes from [2], in preparation for later sections.
+We also briefly indicate how lexicographic discrete Morse functions yield an easy new proof that every interval in the weak order for $S_n$ is a ball or a sphere of specified dimension.

 Any lexicographic order on the saturated chains of any finite poset $P$ with minimal and maximal elements $\hat{0}$ and $\hat{1}$ gives rise to a discrete Morse function on its order complex with a relatively small number of critical cells as follows.
-Let $\lambda $ be a labelling of Hasse diagram edges (or more generally, a chain-labelling) such that $\lambda (u,v) \ne \lambda (u,w)$ for $v\ne w$.
+Let $\lambda $ be a labelling of Hasse diagram edges (or more generally, a chain-labelling) with integers such that $\lambda (u,v) \ne \lambda (u,w)$ for $v\ne w$.
 We obtain a total order $F_1,\dots ,F_r$ on facets of $\Delta (P)$ by lexicographically ordering the label sequences on saturated chains.

+\begin{rk} Often we will refer to ranks of elements in a maximal chain.
+We do not assume posets are graded, but rather allow the rank of an element to depend on the choice of maximal chain within which it is considered. \end{rk}

-A key observation for the [BH] construction was that each of the maximal faces in $F_j \cap (\cup_{i<j} F_i)$ has rank set of the form, $1,\dots ,i,j,\dots ,n$, i.e. it omits a single interval $i+1,\dots ,j-1$ of consecutive ranks, by virtue of our use of a lexicographic order.
+A key observation for the [2] construction was that each of the maximal faces in $F_j \cap (\cup_{i<j} F_i)$ has rank set of the form, $1,\dots ,i,j,\dots ,n$, i.e. it omits a single interval $i+1,\dots ,j-1$ of consecutive ranks, by virtue of our use of a lexicographic order.
 Call the rank interval $[i+1,j-1]$ a {\bf minimal skipped interval} of $F_j$ with {\bf support} $i+1,\dots ,j-1$ and {\bf height} $j-i-1$.
 Call the collection of minimal skipped intervals for $F_j$ the {\bf interval system} of $F_j$.

 Notice that the faces in $F_j \setminus (\cup_{i<j} F_i )$, i.e. belonging to $F_j$ but not to any earlier facets, are the faces of $F_j$ that include at least one rank from each of the minimal skipped intervals of $F_j$.
-For each $j$, [BH] constructs an acyclic matching on the set of faces in $F_j \setminus \cup_{i<j} F_i$.
-It is immediate from Proposition ~\ref{filter} (and is shown by other means in [BH]) that the union of these matchings is acyclic on $\Delta (P)$.
+For each $j$, [2] constructs an acyclic matching on the set of faces in $F_j \setminus \cup_{i<j} F_i$.
+It is immediate from Proposition ~\ref{filter} (and was verified by other means in [2]) that the union of these matchings is acyclic on $\Delta (P)$.